stephenh/stephenh.github.com/_posts/2011-03-17-frameworkless-di.markdown

 Example
 -------

 To frame the example, let's setup three class that respond to a user request.

+(**Update June 2018:** I use the terribly uncool name `Servlet` here, but don't let that color your judgment :-), as this is a very generic problem, "how to stitch your application together", that happens in any codebase, regardless of the framework/language, and even across both backend and frontend codebases).

 Something like:

 ```java
 public class Servlet {